polimi-cmls-22/group5-HW-SC-PLAS/readme.md

 Project developed in [SuperCollider](https://supercollider.github.io/) environment for the course of Computer Music Languages and Systems

 Granulands consists of a granular synthesizer that plays four different **Foley** sounds, all the generated through the <em>Granular Synthesis</em> technique.
 It also allows the user to manipulate their characteristics and to place them around the stereo spectrum.
+A complete description of the development of the system can be found in the [report](https://github.com/polimi-cmls-22/group5-HW-SC-PLAS/blob/main/report1.pdf)

 ## Getting Started